chkworks/awesome-vl/README.md

 * [The NODE Institute](https://thenodeinstitute.org/) - Institute for applied creative computation, hosting user meetups, workshops, webinars and online courses for creative coding and media arts.
 * [NODE Forum](https://nodeforum.org/) - A platform for sharing and investigating creative technologies, for artistic research and cultural and political media education.
+* [Stride](stride3d.net/) - A free and open-source cross-platform C# game engine.
+* [thefuselab.io](https://www.thefuselab.io/) - The official website of FUSE, the open-source library for visually programming on the GPU.

+## Sponsoring
+* [Stride on OpenCollective](https://opencollective.com/stride3d) - Sponsoring page for Stride, the open-source game enginge that provides the backend for 3D rendering in vvvv.
+* [The Fuse Lab on OpenCollective](https://opencollective.com/the-fuse-lab) - Sponsoring page for the VL.Fuse library.
+* [Kairos Research Lab on OpenCollective](https://opencollective.com/the-fuse-lab) - Sponsoring page for the VL.Kairos library.

 ## Libraries